DylanCStack/php-collection-inventory/README.md

     * Refactor as needed

 4. Item Types tests:
-    * Add two tests, lookup first one.
+    * save(): Add two item types, lookup first one, verify first and retrieved are the same.
     * getAll: retrieve two
     * (For later) Allow deletion if not linked in Items